BlakeRhodes/NeoArcadia/crisis/Leviathan-Awakes/Leviathan-Awakes.md

 ## Overview of the Crisis!
 Event: Leviathan Awakes

 - **The Wager:** The awakening of the Leviathan comes with the destruction of one Trading Post, a valuable resource hub for adventurers.
-Parties wager the outpost against the potential rewards of subduing the Braying-Leviathan.
-Choose a hex with an outpost and remove the outpost and place the Braying-Leviathan and reveal the Special Encounter sheet for it.
+Players wager the outpost against the potential rewards of subduing the Braying-Leviathan.
+Choose a hex with an Trading Post and remove the Trading Post and place the Braying-Leviathan on that hex.
+Then reveal the Special Encounter sheet for it.

 - **Rumors abound:** Shuffle the rumors for this crisis and draw one per player.
 Then shuffle the remaining rumors into the Rumor Deck.

 - **Update Hex Sheets**: Add the hex sheets to the binder.
 Add to the General Goods at NeoArcadia quickfire.
 It sells for 50 gold per liter.

 - **Initial Threat:** The Braying-Leviathan's awakening is marked by a powerful bray that echoes through the surrounding hexes, parties within two hexes of the Leviathan at the beginning of the crisis lose 1 WP.
-Parties that are with in one hex of the Leviathan at the beginning of the Environment turn lose 1 WP.
+Parties that are with in one hex of the Leviathan at the beginning of the Environment turn lose 1 WP on their next turn.

-- **Leviathan's Presence:** The Braying-Leviathan manifests at the location of the destroyed trading post, becoming a formidable presence on the map that demands immediate attention.

 ## Rules for the Leviathan